omerwarth/LinkedListBackend/README.md

 # LinkedListBackend
 This is a single linked list backend implementation used for making stacks and queues for any data type.
+This was implemented in C++.